-Chinese New Year is just around the corner and 2013 heralds the Year of the Snake.
+Chinese New Year is just around the corner and 2018 heralds the Year of the Dog.
 Marking the start of the Chinese lunar calendar, this festival is one of Kuala Lumpur’s most important cultural celebrations and officially lasts 15 days (though only the first two days are public holidays).

-Visitors to Publika mall on February 9 and 10, 2013 will get to see a traditional Chinese opera at 17:00, plus they will also be having lion dance performances.
-From Friday to Sunday (until 24 February, 2013) at 15:00, Pavilion KL has a meet-and-greet session with the ‘God of Fortune’ – it is a chance to get a ‘blessing’ to bring you prosperity.
-Meanwhile, Thean Hou Temple (No. 65 Persiaran Endah, Off Jalan Syed Putra, KL) has a lion dance performance (at 10:30 and 14:00) every weekend from the February 9 – 24, 2013, that will take place in the temple shrine.
+Visitors to Publika Shopping Galleryl on Chinese New Year period at 2018 will get to see a traditional Chinese opera at 17:00, plus they will also be having lion and dragon dance performances.
+From 16th February to 28th February, 2018, Pavilion KL offers a wide range of traditional Chinese handicraft activities such as embroidery art, knotting art, and rainbow calligraphy.
+Meanwhile, Thean Hou Temple (No. 65 Persiaran Endah, Off Jalan Syed Putra, KL) hosts its annual lion dance performance (at 10:30 and 14:00) every weekend from the 16th to 28th February, 2018, which will take place in the temple shrine.

 According to legend, on the first day of the New Year Chinese villagers used to be terrorised by a mythical creature called Nian; to ward him off they used loud sounds and the colour red.
 That is why today celebrants use plenty of red décor and firecrackers feature prominently during the celebrations.